 Use Cash Trackers and Counting Forms

-After the event where cash is accepted, designate a few people to count the money as a group.
+After the event, designate a few people to count the money and count the money in the same space as a group.

 All the counts should match up and the Cash Counting Sheet should be signed off by all counters.